Poseidon-ZKP/merkle-forest/README.md

 We Propose Merkle Forest, using sharding of multi smaller group, instead of single huge group.
     1. decouple the circuit size from Gurantee.
     2. Group Size = 2^Gurantee = 2^H * 2^(G - H) = 2^H * K, K = 2^(G-H)

+also some other advantage:
+1. heavy trust setup for zkey (TODO : data, depth-20 need 2 hours on macbook pro). very big zkey file, become experience if user have to download for proof generate local.
+2. inifinte group
+3. build circuit themself.

+more important is , Merkle tree itself not scalable, there is no way to enlarge exist group(new circuit for new MT),  such as infinite group demands.

+ZK using merkle path to prove the group membership, so the circuit size is related(linear) to Group Gurantee.

+Server issues exist for the single MT Group:
+* 1. group size is defined when create,   not support infinicate group.
+* 2. prover time growth (linear??) with Gurantee.
+* 3. onchain gas cost increase(linearly) for group operation(insert..)
+* 4. concurrency competition issue when multi user join the single group (1) reorder tx by relay, not native

+decouple , only 1 trust setup, scalable.

 ```mermaid
     flowchart LR;